eeelbrens/dotfiles-hyprland/README.md

 # dotfiles-hyprland

-> ARCHIVED!!! am now using this [moderately modified dotfiles](https://github.com/eeelbrens/dotfiles-hyprland-kanagawa). if u wanna follow what changes i did from that setup go to the repo linked in this paragraph.
+> LEGACY REPO!
+I'm now using this [barless setup](https://github.com/eeelbrens/dotfiles).
+This is now a publicly archived repo with first commits dating back to August 31st.

 personal daily-driver dotfiles for hyprland and my Arch Linux setup. ~I'll probably continue to support this repo as I add more and more personal mods into it.~